core116/web-scraping-overview/README.md

 # Web Scraping Projects

 Welcome to my collection of Web Scraping projects.
-Here, I've showcased 14 different projects that utilize various web scraping technologies and show a range of skills in data collection, data cleaning, and data manipulation.
+Here, Here are all different projects that utilize various web scraping technologies and show a range of skills in data collection, data cleaning, and data manipulation.

 ## Technologies & Skills
 * Python